xuri/excelize-doc/en/workbook.md

 SetPageLayout provides a function to sets worksheet page layout.
 Available options:

+- `BlackAndWhite` specified print black and white.

+- `FirstPageNumber` specified the first printed page number.
+If no value is specified, then "automatic" is assumed.

 - `PageLayoutOrientation` provides a method to sets worksheet orientation, the default orientation is "portrait".
 The following shows the orientation parameters supported by Excelize index number:

 Parameter|Orientation